by Rick Wertz

 Your list might be different from mine, but I hope you’ll give some serious thought to your most important values and priorities, and use this time of isolation to renew or reinforce them.
 And just as important, when this pandemic is behind us, be diligent about maintaining your wall to its full height and managing the gates well, so unwanted influences don’t sneak in and attack your family or draw them away from what’s most important.

 Rick Wertz is founder and president of Faithful Fathering, seeking to engage dads in raising a godly generation.
 He is an advocate for fathers, a popular speaker at workshops for churches and other organizations, and a certified trainer for NCF.
-He and Linda, his wife of 39 years, live in Sugar Land, TX, and have two grown children.
+He and Linda, his bride of 40 years, live in Sugar Land, TX.

 This guest blog was adapted from one of Rick’s “Dad Talk” weekly devotionals for dads.
 Find out more and sign up to receive Dad Talk here.